Welcome, Newest Trailblazers!

 All student-athletes are required to have an IHSAA physical on file in the athletic office before they begin mandatory team practices.
-If you have not done so already, please print and complete the IHSAA physical form as well as the athletic training consent form to allow University’s trainer to treat athletes in case of injury.
+If you have not done so already, please print and complete the IHSAA physical form as well as the consent to treat form and HIPAA authorization form to allow University’s trainer to treat students in case of injury.

 Also, if your student is planning to play a fall sport but has not yet spoken with the coach, please contact the coach via email so your child will be included on the roster.
 Fall sport coaches are as follows:

 - Girls Golf — Taylor Newell (firstname.lastname@example.org)